 So it does become a huge, huge problem.
 One of which you have to think long term.

 What does the community look like when we replace the infrastructure the second time around?
 How are we going to do that?

 Is it going to be a process like Ross talked about shrinking that infrastructure down to meet a different-sized population?

-And the only other suggestion I have is, in many cases if it’s small communities and if there’s several small communities around, you can get a little bit of economy of scale by working together.
+And the only other suggestion I have is, in many cases if it’s small communities and if there are several small communities around, you can get a little bit of economy of scale by working together.

 You have to look for ways to cut your cost, and even if you don’t physically interconnect systems, if you develop a managerial structure, such that you’re part of a bigger operation that can cut some overhead costs and cut some of your fixed expenses.

-So, looking to your neighbors to see if there’s any opportunities to work together, that might be a way to cut some of your expenses and try to make ends meet because it does become very difficult going forward if you have that shrinking population base.
+So, looking to your neighbors to see if there are any opportunities to work together, that might be a way to cut some of your expenses and try to make ends meet because it does become very difficult going forward if you have that shrinking population base.

 How are you going to keep paying for the services that you’re providing?